StrangeJay/DevOps_Project6/README.md

 # WEB SOLUTION WITH WORDPRESS

-You are progressing in practicing to implement web solutions using different technologies.
+You are progressing in practicing implementing web solutions using different technologies.
 As a DevOps engineer you will most probably encounter [PHP](https://www.php.net/)-based solutions since, even in 2021, it is the dominant web programming language used by more websites than any other programming language.
-In this project you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using [WordPress](https://en.wikipedia.org/wiki/WordPress).
+In this project, you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using [WordPress](https://en.wikipedia.org/wiki/WordPress).
 WordPress is a free and open-source content management system written in **PHP** and paired with **MySQL** or **MariaDB** as its backend Relational Database Management System (RDBMS).

 Project 6 consists of two parts:
 1. Configure storage subsystem for Web and Database servers based on Linux OS.
-The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.
+The focus of this part is to give you practical experience in working with disks, partitions and volumes in Linux.

 2. Install WordPress and connect it to a remote MySQL database server.
-This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.
+This part of the project will solidify your skills in deploying Web and DB tiers of Web solutions.

-As a DevOps engineer, your deep understanding of core components of web solutions and your ability to troubleshoot them will play an essential role in your further progress and development.
+As a DevOps engineer, your deep understanding of the core components of web solutions and your ability to troubleshoot them will play an essential role in your further progress and development.

 ## Three-tier Architecture
-Generally, web, or mobile solutions are implemented based on what is called the **Three-tier Architecture.**
+Generally, web or mobile solutions are implemented based on what is called the **Three-tier Architecture.**
-Three-tier Architecture is a client-server software architecture pattern that comprise of 3 separate layers.
+Three-tier Architecture is a client-server software architecture pattern that comprises 3 separate layers.
 Namely: The presentation layer, the Business layer and the data Access or Management Layer(DAL).

 ![Screenshot_20230107_144555](https://user-images.githubusercontent.com/105195327/211153921-1e306de2-0cd2-47e0-ba37-730d4d85dfdc.png)

-1. **Presentation Layer (PL):** This is the user interface such as the client server or browser on your laptop.
+1. **Presentation Layer (PL):** This is the user interface such as the client-server or browser on your laptop.
 2. **Business Layer (BL):** This is the backend program that implements business logic.
 Application or Webserver
 3. **Data Access or Management Layer (DAL):** This is the layer for computer data storage and data access.
 [Database Server](https://www.computerhope.com/jargon/d/database-server.htm) or File System Server such as [FTP server](https://titanftp.com/2018/09/11/what-is-an-ftp-server/), or [NFS Server](https://searchenterprisedesktop.techtarget.com/definition/Network-File-System).
-In this project, you will have the hands-on experience that showcases **Three-tier Architecture** while also ensuring that the disk used to store files on the Linux servers are adequately partitioned and managed through programs such as $\color{pink}{gdisk}$ and $\color{pink}{LVM}$ respectively.
+In this project, you will have the hands-on experience that showcases **Three-tier Architecture** while also ensuring that the disk used to store files on the Linux servers is adequately partitioned and managed through programs such as $\color{pink}{gdisk}$ and $\color{pink}{LVM}$ respectively.
-You will be working working with several storage and disk management concepts, to have a better understanding, watch following video:
+You will be working with several storage and disk management concepts, to have a better understanding, watch the following video:
 [Disk management in Linux](https://darey.io/courses/step-12-logical-volume-management/lessons/lesson-1-storage-management/topic/create-linux-partitions-with-fdisk/)

-> **Note** We are gradually introducing new AWS elements into our solutions, but do not be worried if you do not fully understand AWS Cloud Services yet, there are Cloud focused projects ahead where we will get into deep details of various Cloud concepts and technologies – not only AWS, but other Cloud Service Providers as well.
+> **Note** We are gradually introducing new AWS elements into our solutions, but do not be worried if you do not fully understand AWS Cloud Services yet, there are Cloud-focused projects ahead where we will get into deep details of various Cloud concepts and technologies – not only AWS but other Cloud Service Providers as well.

 ## Your 3-Tier Setup
 1. A Laptop or PC to serve as a client